cvra/cvra.github.io/technologies/bootloader.md

 # Features

- - Firmware flashing over CAN, without intervention on the board directly
+ - Firmware flashing over CAN, without intervention on the board directly.
- - Firmware flashing is fast, a typical firmware (few hundred kilobytes) is written in a few seconds over a 1MBbs CAN interface
+ - Firmware flashing is fast, a typical firmware (few hundred kilobytes) is written in a few seconds over a 1MBbs CAN interface.
- - Parallel firmware flashing (using multicast) when several boards are flashed with the same firmware
+ - Parallel firmware flashing (using multicast) when several boards are flashed with the same firmware.
- - Board tracking through small config containing ID, name, board type, and number of times the flash was erased
+ - Board tracking through small config containing ID, name, board type, and number of times the flash was erased.
- - On power up, it waits for a few seconds for the user to input commands before jumping to the application
+ - On power up, it waits for a few seconds for the user to input commands before jumping to the application.
- - Application code is checked by CRC at boot, invalid applications are not loaded
+ - Application code is checked by CRC at boot, invalid applications are not loaded.